davepinch/pinchy.cc/collections/_camera-roll/2008/2008-05-02-hit-it-big-dance.md

   - sign
   - Code Camp Road Trip
 ---
-Stopping at a Casino along the way.
+John and Larry.
+We stopped at a Casino along the way to Code Camp in Iowa.